 If you’re in your teens or twenties and think you’re getting your wisdom teeth, don’t suffer through the pain of wisdom teeth eruption and impaction.

-Call our Glendale office today at (818) 240-1805 to schedule a wisdom teeth evaluation appointment to see if wisdom teeth extraction makes sense for you.
+Call our Pasadena office today at (818) 240-1805 to schedule a wisdom teeth evaluation appointment to see if wisdom teeth extraction makes sense for you.